barz-christian/quarto_blog_test/README.md

-## local setup
+# local setup

-I use conda for environment management and poetry for package management.
+Here I use conda for environment management and poetry for package management.
+Here I use jupyter lab as UI.

 ```
 conda env create -f --name [your enviroment names] environment.yml